mnot/I-D/safe-hint/draft.md

 configuration (e.g., stored user preferences) and the safe preference is received in a request, the "safer" interpretation is always used.

-The safe preference is designed to make as much of the Web a "safe" experience as possible; it is not intended to be configured site-by-site.
-Therefore, if the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by a locked-down Operating System configuration).
+If the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by a locked-down Operating System configuration).